c.1910 - 16 Nov 1998

 Born: Old Texas Station, East Kimberley, WA

 REGION: Kimberley, Western Australia

-Born around 1915 on Texas Downs as the daughter of a Malgin/Guridji woman and a white man, she was given the bush name 'Garagarag', which has a similar meaning to 'Blondie'.
+Born around 1910 on Texas Downs as the daughter of a Malgin/Guridji woman and a white man, she was given the bush name 'Garagarag', which has a similar meaning to 'Blondie'.
 She was raised on Red Butte Country adjacent to, and later included in the Texas Downs pastoral lease.
-As a young girl, she worked on Texas Station learning to cook, and later on to stock camps, tending and riding the horses.
+As a young girl, she worked on Texas Station learning to cook.
+Later on, she learned how to stock camps, as well as tending and riding the horses.

 Inspired by Rover Thomas, Queenie took up painting in her later years, using the knowledge she has amassed by watching the older artists paint their traditional stories.
 Like him, she liked to use natural pigments she made from ochres that she dug from the ground.

 She remained very active and continued painting to the last day of her life.